 Am I Automatically At Fault If I Rear-End Someone?

 Following existing legislation, a rear-ending driver carries the presumption of fault.
 According to Louisiana Revised Statute 32:81, the driver of a motor vehicle has a duty to maintain a “reasonable and prudent” distance from the vehicle being followed.
 The statute goes on to state that drivers must have “due regard for the speed of such vehicle and the traffic upon.”
-This means you shouldn’t drive at unnecessary speeds.
+This basically means you shouldn’t drive at unnecessary speeds.
 The condition of the road is also noted as a factor to consider.

 In basic terms, drivers should pay attention to the vehicles ahead of them.
 They also must leave proper amounts of distance for safely stopping without collisions.